TheSmashy/TFU/hardware/TFU-T2.md

 > **Beamshot — TFU-T2 @ 5 m (High / 100 %)**
 > Captured using fixed exposure and white balance for accurate color rendering.
 > The 519A 5000 K emitter delivers a tight, neutral hotspot with smooth spill and true-to-life color fidelity.
-> Balanced peripheral illumination makes the T2 useful for both pinpoint ID and short-range tasks.
+> Balanced peripheral illumination makes the T2 useful for both pinpoint identification and short-range tasks.

 ---